sciarraseb/cobaltCV/README.md

 ## 4) Creating a cover letter

-In the `cover_letter.Rmd` file, a résumé can be completed by using three features.
+In the `cover_letter.Rmd` file, a cover letter can be completed by using three features.
 First, information related to identification and skills can be included in the résumé by filling in the appropriate YAML header variables shown below.

 ``` yaml